Great Smoky Mountains National Park

 Grotto Falls

-This popular hike is not that long; (around 3 miles roundtrip) and can be completed easily within 2-3 hours.
+This popular hike is about 3 miles roundtrip and can be completed easily within 2-3 hours.
 People like the way they can walk behind these falls.
 You can get to the falls by taking the trail which branches off from the Roaring Fork Nature Trail.
 The Rainbow Falls Trailhead is located nearby as well.
 The popularity of this trail is such that it’s a good idea to make the trek to these falls early in the day.
 Some visitors have reported that after 9:30 a.m. the parking areas and the trail are noticeably busier than at around 7:30 or 8:00 a.m.
 This hike is more suited to younger kids than the hike to Abrams Falls.
 Most visitors report that the walk up to the falls is very beautiful in itself, with many excellent wildlife viewing opportunities.

 Rainbow Falls